-- Our Facebook and Instagram friends are often the first to see event photos and learn of last-minute schedule changes for games and events. - Twitter allows us to push out short reminders and point to news of interest to our constituency. - Pinterest highlights activity ideas, community features, and worthy parenting tips. - LinkedIn is a great way for alumni, current parents, or business partners to stay connected with us.
+- Our Facebook and Instagram friends are often the first to see event photos and learn of last-minute schedule changes for games and events. - LinkedIn is a great way for alumni, current parents, or business partners to stay connected with us.